 She is preceded in death by her parents, husband Dr. Karl Zahn, granddaughter Elli Zahn Westfall, brother LeRoy Schindel and sister Joyce Schindel Bartelt.

 If she said thank you once, she said it a million times recently as she was so grateful for the blessings life had given her.
 She will be greatly missed by her family and friends.

 Burial services will be private, followed by a celebration of her life sometime next year.

 Visit www.schneidermichaelis.com to leave condolence or light a candle in her memory.

-To plant a tree in memory of Doris Zahn, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Doris Zahn, please visit our Tree Store